- Veterans for cybersecurity

 Today, there is a ready supply of financial aid dedicated to military personnel and veterans.

-There are also a number of companies that are directly providing cybersecurity students with scholarship funds.
+There are also several companies that are directly providing cybersecurity students with scholarship funds.
 Among them are Cisco, Raytheon, Google, and Microsoft.
 Cisco now provides $10 million in scholarships for students on cybersecurity career paths.
 The company also has developed its own CCNA Cyber Ops certification.

-There are also several websites dedicated to helping students search for available scholarships that may be applicable to their needs.
+There are also several websites dedicated to helping students search for available scholarships that may apply to their needs.
 These sites include:

 Through the Information Assurance Scholarship Program (IASP), the US Navy is providing funds to help provide cybersecurity education to students and develop infrastructure for information assurance education.
 The program has scholarships set aside for non-Department of Defense students, Department of Defense students, and grants to schools.